-A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a certain period of time while your application is processed.
-This keeps you from getting through your whole application process and discovering at the end that your interest rate has risen higher.
+When you're promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate over a certain number of days for your application process.
+This keeps you from working through your entire application process and learning at the end that the interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer spans generally costing more.
-The lending institution will agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer ones typically costing more.
+A lender may agree to hold an interest rate and points for a longer span of time, say 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

 Looking for a new home loan?
 Fill out the following form to get a fast quote from us.